Park Geun-hye: Choi Soon-sil scandal and impeachment

 Park then fired a number of her cabinet members and the prime minister.
 In particular, the sacking of the prime minister, Hwang Kyo-ahn, resulted in controversy, due to the claim that his firing was carried out via a text message.
 The Supreme Prosecutors' Office of Korea (SPO), in laying charges against Choi and two former presidential aides, alleged that Park colluded with the three in certain criminal activities.
 The president would be questioned by prosecutors, the first time this has occurred with a serving South Korean president.
 Following the scandal, there was a series of massive demonstrations that started in the first week of November 2016.
 On 29 November 2016, Park offered to resign as president, and invited the National Assembly to arrange a transfer of power.
 The opposition parties rejected the offer, accusing Park of attempting to avoid the process of impeachment.

 The National Assembly instead filed a motion for impeachment, which was put to a vote on 9 December 2016 and passed with 234 supporters.
 Due to the ratification of her impeachment proposal, her presidential powers and duties were suspended, and Prime Minister Hwang Kyo-ahn assumed those powers and duties as acting president.

 Park was finally ousted from office by the Constitutional Court on 10 March 2017.
 The decision was unanimous, 8–0 in favour of the impeachment, as announced shortly thereafter.
 On 26 March 2017, South Korean prosecutors announced they were seeking an arrest warrant against Park.
-This warrant was granted by the Seoul Central District Court on 31 March 2017 and Park was arrested later that day, and was later sentenced to 25 years in prison.
+This warrant was granted by the Seoul Central District Court on 31 March 2017, and Park was arrested later that day, and was later sentenced to 25 years in prison.

+Pardon

+In December 2021, the government of President Moon Jae-in decided to issue Park a pardon.
+The Justice Ministry said the reason for doing so was to promote reconciliation and consolidate national power to help overcome the national crisis caused by the COVID-19 pandemic.
+Moon also said Park's declining health had played a role in the decision.
+Park was pardoned under a broad amnesty that benefited 700 other prisoners, whose remaining prison terms would be eradicated or cut in half.
+She arrived home in March 2022 after having been hospitalized at Samsung Medical Center.